bmuschko/gradle-kubernetes-plugin/README.md

 ## Latest release

-Can be sourced from Artifactory like so:
+Can be sourced from Artifactory/Bintray/MavenCentral like so:
 ```
 <dependency>
     <groupId>com.github.gradle</groupId>